Cliabhach/publish_docs/README.md

 #### Why use `dartdoc`?

 We use this library to generate documentation for dart code.
-While there are some limitations (see [TODO: write section]()), `dartdoc` is remarkably good at creating readable documentation.
+While there are some limitations (see [Limitations](#limitations)), `dartdoc` is remarkably good at creating readable documentation.
 It handles all the cross-references and annotation information, since it builds a full package graph of all the code and comments in your project.
-This makes `dartdoc` a very powerful basis for any kind of visual representation of your project.
+This makes `dartdoc` a very powerful basis for _any_ kind of visual representation of your project, not just documentation.

 It's easy to imagine `dartdoc` supporting even more features in the future, such as graphs [in the style of doxygen][doxygen_diagrams].